cfujiname/boris-bike-challenge-redone/README.md

 3. Unit test for raise_error when no bikes are available inside of _release_bike_.
 4. Implement fail/unless in release_bike method in Class.
 5. Tests should pass.

+## US 6
+As a maintainer of the system

+So that I can control the distribution of bikes

+I'd like docking stations not to accept more bikes than their capacity
+* DockingStation does not accept bike when full.
+* assuming capacity is 1 bike per station

+1. Manual feature test to see what behaviour we are expecting.
+2. At the moment, DockingStation accepts infinite bikes.
+3. Unit test to raise_error when DockingStation is full.
+4. Implement method to fail/if @bike
+5. All tests should pass.